 This is why the early stages of your BI strategy are critical.
 After all, you need to know what you want to achieve in the long-term, not just tomorrow or next month.

-9. Review Your BI Strategy
+9. Review and Tweak Your BI Strategy

 Whether it is monthly or quarterly, it is essential to review your BI strategy.
 By doing so, you can gain a better understanding of whether you are effectively streamlining operations, exploiting your treasure trove of data in the right way, or meeting your targets and ensuring you are steering the business in the right direction.